UBC-DSCI/introduction-to-datascience/README.md

 - make sure all tables get captions
 - make sure the row + column spacing is reasonable
 - Do not put links in table captions, it breaks pdf rendering
+- Do not put underscores in table captions, it breaks pdf rendering

 #### Note boxes
 - note boxes should be typeset as quote boxes using `>` and start with **Note:**